software-architects/learn-blazor/content/pages/data-binding.md

 }
 ```

-You find more details in the Blazor GitHub issue [#409](https://github.com/aspnet/Blazor/issues/409).

 ## Bind Value to Child Component

 You can use data binding for communication between components.
 Here is an example that demonstrates how to bind a value in a parent component to a child component.
 The child component uses to value to generate a list of value (in practice this could be e.g. due to a web api response).